Community Forest Project Grants & Scholarships

 Community Forest Reserve Fund – City Bylaw # 2212 (2008)

 “Money from the fund will be used for special community projects that will benefit the community as a whole.
 The money in the fund is not intended to be used for city operations or capital expenditures of a regular nature.
 Before any money is used from the fund the city will seek input from the PRCF board”

 Grant Application Process

 In terms of formal roles, the PRCF board makes recommendations for grants from the fund, City council approves those grants.
 Functionally, it is a collaborative process between PRCF reps and City staff.

 We welcome new grant applications (and updates to existing applications) at any time.
 Grant applications must be copied to both the PRCF and City contacts below.
 Over time we expect to consider a wide range of grants for projects of different themes and sizes from both community groups and the City.
 There is no set distribution targets as PRCF’s focus is on the best projects based on our evaluation criteria.

 PRCF reps and city staff communicate on an ongoing basis to review the status of the fund, the progress of projects which previously received grants and the grant application list.
 We keep a “rolling” grant application list.
 Eligible projects not selected remain on the list for consideration for future grants.

 Proponents are asked to take the time to prepare project plans which provide sufficient detail to evaluate the merits of the proposal.
 The application must clearly identify what aspects of the project are intended to be supported by the grant.
-For smaller scale projects, here is a link to a short form application.

 To guide the PRCF board and City’s staff’s review of grant applications and inform proponents as to what are desirable attributes, PRCF identified the following evaluation criteria;